Heineken cautious on outlook after June pick-up

 The maker of Europe’s top-selling lager Heineken, as well as Tiger and Strongbow cider, had issued preliminary first-half results in mid-July showing it sold 11.5 per cent less beer compared with the previous year and suffered a sharp drop in revenue as consumers opted for cheaper brews.

-Heineken’s operating profit fell by about half and the brewer took €548 million ($644 million) of impairments, largely for its operations in Papua New Guinea and Jamaica, resulting in an overall net loss.
+Heineken’s operating profit fell by about half and the brewer took €548 million of impairments, largely for its operations in Papua New Guinea and Jamaica, resulting in an overall net loss.

 Europe’s largest beer seller said it had seen beer sales rise by double-digit percentages in stores, but fall by up to 40 per cent or 50 per cent in bars and restaurants.